 Students develop conceptual models to analyse electrical phenomena and undertake practical investigations of circuit components.
-Concepts of electrical safety are developed through the study of safety mechanisms and the effect of current on humans.
-Students apply and critically assess mathematical models during experimental investigations of DC circuits.
+Students develop an understanding of electricity safety including the effect of current on humans, and the use of transducers to transfer energy in common devices.